DIAGNijmegen/git-novice/_episodes/04-changes.md

 ~~~
 {: .bash}

+It's always a good idea to have a Readme file to let people know what a repo
+is for.
-Let's create a file called `mars.txt` that contains some notes
+Let's create a file called `README.md`.
-about the Red Planet's suitability as a base.
 We'll use `nano` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano mars.txt
+$ nano README.md
 ~~~
 {: .bash}

-Type the text below into the `mars.txt` file:
+Type the text below into the `README.md` file:

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
 ~~~
 {: .output}

-`mars.txt` now contains a single line, which we can see by running:
+`README.md` now contains a single line, which we can see by running:

 ~~~
 $ ls